 “Fantastic.
 Now, the part that I do want to talk about is the part that most travelers find rather discomforting.
 Because you are going on such a long journey, we have to do some things to prepare you that will fell very uncomfortable, even painful.
 I’m not telling you this to scare you, but rather to prepare you.
 I want you to know that we have everything under control, and there is absolutely nothing to worry about.
 We have had thousands of people use our services, and every one of them has said they’d go through it all again.
 Trust me, and them – the memories you make will be worth it.”

 I liked Michael.
-He seemed to be a pretty reasonable guy.
+He seemed to be a reasonable guy.
 I particularly liked his avoidance of empty rigmarole.
 I hated being talked down to, and I hated being left in the dark.
 I was intelligent enough to handle any information he had for me, and I couldn’t prepare myself for what was to come if I didn’t know about it.
 I really appreciated Michael’s straightforwardness.

 “After you are hooked up to the machinery, we’ll have you get as relaxed as possible.
 As I mentioned earlier, this is the most important part.
 Whatever state you leave here in will significantly affect you when you come to on Ardua, and therefore your experience and memories.
 We can supply you with the transportation, but you have a significant role to play in how good that experience is.
 OK?
 Do you have any questions?”